-Given the overall class and elegance these blooms exude, it's surprising that they native to ditches and grasslands in a few of the western states.
-Because they are accustomed to this harsh environment, they have very thick, waxy foliage to help prevent them from drying out.
-This also gives them a nice bluish-green cast to the foliage that accents the eye-catching blooms.
+Lisianthus is native to ditches and grasslands in a few of the western states.
+To survive in these harsh environments, this plant has very thick, waxy foliage to help prevent it from drying out.
+This also gives a pretty bluish-green cast to the foliage that accents the eye-catching blooms.

 Lisianthus Care Must-Knows